|

 Botany

-herb, 10 cm or less in height.
+herb, 10 centimeters or less in height.
 Stems are slender, angular, green with

-a tint of purple.
+a tint of purple, and angular.
 Leaves occur in two rows, petioled, somewhat elliptical

-in shape, 2 to 5 mm in length.
+in shape, 2 to 5 millimeters in length.
 Flowers are very small and crowded in

-small inflorescences (cymes), greenish or tinged with red and less than
+small inflorescences (cymes) which are greenish or tinged with red and less than

 Distribution